prominence-eosc/docs/cli.md

 Each key and value must be a string of less than 64 characters.
 Keys can only contain alphanumeric characters (`[a-z0-9A-Z]`) while values can also contain dashes (`-`), underscores (`_`), dots (`.`) and forward slashes (`/`).

 ### Mounting filesystems
+A B2DROP folder or OneData space can be mounted as a POSIX-like filesystem accessible by jobs.

 ## Listing and checking the status of jobs
 The `list` command will by default list any active jobs (i.e. jobs which are idle or running):